 Further Reading: Key Research Papers

-Teacher Classroom Management Practices: Effects on transformative or Aggressive Student behaviour.
+Teacher Classroom Management Practices: Effects on significant or Aggressive Student behaviour.
 290 citations

 Oliver et al. (2011)